vaerizk/conan-quazip/README.md

 The recipe will install Qt5 as its dependency, so it doesn't rely on any existing Qt5 installation.

+The recipe supports only Windows atm.
+Tested on [Windows, Visual Studio 15]

 Example:
 ```
 conan create <path-to-recipe> <username>/<channel>